 I am a Ph.D. candidate in political science at Syracuse University.

 I study several topics related to international security, including nuclear strategy and civil-military relations.
-My dissertation builds upon original interview data with political and military elites to explain the origins of command and control in regional nuclear powers, as well as the effects of these institutions on crisis behavior.
+My dissertation builds upon original interview data with political and military elites to explain the origins of command and control in regional nuclear powers.
 My research has received support from the Smith Richardson Foundation and the Tobin Project.

 I hold a master's in political science from Syracuse University, as well as a master's in international affairs from the Bush School of Government and Public Service at Texas A&M University.